Calendar of Events

 In 2016, the National Arboretum, Canberra (NAC) and the Society agreed to develop a cactus and succulent bed in NAC's Discovery Garden, near the Visitor’s Centre.
 Members of the Society donated some wonderful examples of plants that do well in this area, and maintain and improve the bed still.
 Growing succulents and cacti in an area where temperatures drop well below zero in winter, but can get higher than 40 degrees over summer, can be challenging.
 But success starts with choosing plants that can manage the conditions.

 Each month, members tend to the Discovery Garden for a couple of hours, proving it is a low-maintenance garden.

-This competition is a chance to show off your favourite potted succulent or cactus - or even pot.
-Many members show decorated pots, some with miniature garden tools.
-One even had a miniature cactus magazine.
+The Society has held this competition several times.
+It has been a chance to show off our favourite potted succulent or cactus - or even pot.
+Many members showed decorated pots, some with miniature garden tools.
+One even had a miniature Capital Cactus magazine.

 - This is a friendly, informal, open competition for fun.

 - Plants in the garden need to have succulent qualities although non-succulent plants can be included for effect.

 - Containers (pots, bowls) for the garden need to be easily transportable to the meeting room. (ie not too heavy nor too large).

 - Containers (pots, bowls) for the garden can be of any material (plastic, terracotta, metal etc).

 - Plants need to be established in their containers, be free of pests and diseases, and not be watered for 48 hours prior to judging.
 (This makes them easier to move and less likely to wet the floor.)